kalbasit/kalbas.it/content/linux-unix-history.md

 Linux, in many ways, has had an important impact on my career.
 Below, you can find the timeline of my linux history:

 - 2001: After trying many different distributions, I've settled on using Debian.
+I never really liked RPM-based distributions.
+Debian taught me a lot about Linux, knowledge that I cherish to this day.
 - 2005: Ubuntu has just recently came out, and delivered a much nice interface than Debian.
 I became quite invested in the project, and took on the task of a beta tester and a forum moderator.